poojandpatel/associated-eye-physicians/_pages/providers.md

     <p>
     Dr. Lonsk attended Wilkes University in Wilkes Barre, PA, graduating with a major in Biology.
 He earned his Doctor of Optometry degree from the Pennsylvania College of Optometry.
         <br><br>
-    He has been caring for patients in the Roselle optometric office, that his father opened in 1946, since his graduation in 1972.
+    He has been caring for patients in the optometric practice that his father opened in 1946 since his graduation in 1972.
     Dr. Lonsk served two terms on the board of directors of the New Jersey Society of Optometric Physicians.
     <br><br>
-    Starting in 2024, he joined Associated Eye Physicians where he provides comprehensive optometric services to patients of all ages at the Roselle and Elizabeth offices.Dr.
+    Starting in 2024, he joined Associated Eye Physicians where he provides comprehensive optometric services to patients of all ages at the Westfield and Elizabeth offices.Dr.
 Lonsk is dedicated to delivering the most current and compassionate care.
 He practices to the highest professional and ethical standards in every encounter.
     </p>
 </div>